mark-hennessy/flow-vs-typescript/README.md

 #### Trailing Spaces
 There is an ESLint rule that warns about trailing whitespace even on blank lines.
-I recommend the following IntelliJ settings to complement the eslint rule:
+I recommend the following IntelliJ settings to complement the ESLint rule:

 Preferences > Editor > General